Summary of Evidence

 Meeting with Governor Bowen

-Upon receiving the Attorney General’s opinion, I proceeded to the Governor’s office at the State House to discuss the matter.
-As the Governor was unavailable at that time, I was scheduled for an appointment at a later date.
+After the Attorney General’s opinion came out, I went to the Governor’s office at the State House to talk it over.
+The Governor was not available that day, so I set an appointment for later.

-I further emphasized the esteemed nature of the office of Justice of the Peace and my responsibility to uphold its integrity.
-In light of these considerations, I formally submitted my resignation for the Governor’s review.
-My decision was made out of respect for both the County Commissioners and the Governor, with the intent of preserving the dignity of the office.
+I stressed the importance of the office of Justice of the Peace and my duty to protect it.
+For those reasons, I offered my resignation.
+I made the offer out of respect for the commissioners and the Governor, and to preserve the dignity of the office.

-After briefing the County Commissioners on my meeting with the Governor, I proceeded to collaborate with the township trustee to establish my office and courtroom for official use.
+I briefed the County Commissioners on the meeting.
+Then I worked with the township trustee to set up my office and courtroom.

 Post-meeting press coverage: